 Back to Amiga (since 2019)

 My first computer– the Amiga 500 – has always been a longing place for me.
 With it my journey started, but at that time I only made a logo with it and used it most of the time for gaming.
-In the last years I kept meeting people from the demoscene asking for Amiga graphics and finally in 2019 my current friends Timm (Bifat), Olivier (Ok3anos) and Ozan asked me for help to optimize their Trackloader demo for the legendary 7 MHz "fast" 16-bit machine.
+In the last years I kept meeting people from the demoscene asking for Amiga graphics and finally in 2019 my friends Timm (Bifat), Olivier (Ok3anos) and Ozan asked me for help to optimize the design of their Trackloader demo for the legendary 7 MHz "fast" 16-bit machine.

 The effects and title logo for "Hologon" were mostly done (some of them are quite a technical feat), so it "just" needed some design.
 I started with some overpaints and rearranged the pieces within a rough storyboard.
 My idea was to use a"medical" theme to tie the various parts together, and I played around with the look of instruments.
 Unfortunately, the news soon railed up more and more with Covid-related stuff, so this became more contemporary than I had hoped.